victorquinn/dynasty/docs/list.md

     });
 ```

-If you are at the end of the list or do not have enough tables to get an offset, the offset will be an empty string.
+If you are at the end of the list or do not have enough tables to get an offset,
+the offset will be an empty string.

 Optionally specify a limit which is the max number of table names to return.

 Useful for paging.

+The default value for the limit is `100`.

 ```js
 dynasty.list({ limit: 3 })